FAQs

 7: What if my child has special dietary or other needs?

-9: How do I communicate with my child at 100 Elk?
+8: How do I communicate with my child at 100 Elk?

-10: Is there cell phone coverage on property?
+9: Is there cell phone coverage on property?

-Cell phone service has progressed over the years, but is still limited due to the geography of where 100 Elk is located — at the foot 14,000′ peaks in the Rocky Mountains.
-It is strongest with AT&T, but other carriers such as Verizon do work occasionally.
+Cell phone service has progressed over the years, but is still limited due to the geography of where 100 Elk is located — at the foot of 14,000′ peaks in the Rocky Mountains.
+Coverage is strongest with AT&T, but other carriers such as Verizon do work occasionally.
 If you do get service, we ask that you be mindful of those around you in dining and lodge areas and consider stepping outside to take calls.

-11: Is there wireless internet available?
+10: Is there wireless internet available?

 We have a guest network available on property.
-The best place to access the Internet is the Hub, our office located near Sky Valley Ranch.
-There is wireless Internet available in certain buildings on property, including Valerie Lodge.
-At this time, our bunkhouse cabins and cabin apartments are not set up for Internet access.
-While the Internet coverage is strong, we are located in a rural environment where outages can occur.
+The best place to access the internet is the Hub, our office located near Sky Valley Ranch.
+There is wireless internet available in certain buildings on property, including Valerie Lodge.
+At this time, our bunkhouse cabins and cabin apartments are not set up for internet access.
+While the internet coverage is strong, we are located in a rural environment where outages can occur.

-14: What kind of wildlife can we expect to see?
+11: What kind of wildlife can we expect to see?

 We are called 100 Elk for a reason!
 From late fall through spring, you may get a rare glimpse of a large herd of elk that pass through our property each year.
 The most common wildlife sightings are mule deer, rabbits, and birds, along with the occasional coyote.
 You’ll also spot horses in our pastures on property.
-Because we have so many furry neighbors, though, we recommend keeping all food in a plastic container (available at Valerie Lodge) to avoid attracting critters such as mice.
-In the spring season we do have ticks – please read this page for info on preventing and removing ticks.
+Because we have so many furry neighbors, though, we recommend keeping all food in a plastic container to avoid attracting critters such as mice.
+In the spring season, we do have ticks – please read this page for info on preventing and removing ticks.

-15: What is 100 Elk’s alcohol and drug policy?
+12: What is 100 Elk’s alcohol and drug policy?